 I see bronze sculpture as being a friendly and beautiful medium.
 I enjoy watching the public interact with art.
 In sculpture, viewers can walk around it, touch it, and become part of the artistic expression in a very personal way.

-After graduating from CSU in 1993 with a degree in fine arts and a concentration in Sculpture, I began work as a high school Art teacher in Steamboat Springs, Colorado, and continued in that field for 16 years while I also did my own work mostly for myself.
+After graduating from CSU in 1993 with a degree in fine arts and a concentration in sculpture, I began work as a high school art teacher in Steamboat Springs, Colorado.
+I continued in that field for 16 years while I also did my own work mostly for myself.

 I chose art education as an occupation because I love interacting with people and have focused on the figure as my sculptural subject for the same reason.
 The figure is special because people react to it in such an instantaneous and personal way.

 In 1999 I cast and sold my first Bronze.
-Since then I have continued to work in the medium realistically and abstractly.
-I have been awarded and have completed three significant commissions.
+Since then, I have continued to work in the medium realistically and abstractly.
+I have been awarded and have completed private and public commissions.